QuickClade

 percontig

 Run one query per contig instead of per file.
-This enables more detailed taxonomic assignment for individual contigs within multi-contig files.
+Enables more granular per-sequence taxonomic assignment within multi-contig files.

 minlen=0